Optimal Formats for Weight Quantisation: Analysis --- Simulated Data

 Motivated by the parameter statistics of \cref{fig:ma_parameter_hist}, we consider $\mathcal{D} \in \{\textrm{Normal}, \textrm{Laplace}, \textrm{Student-t}\}$ in turn.
 Using the methods described above, we compare optimal formats with block absmax or tensor RMS scaling on iid data from each distribution.
 Our aim is to establish whether there are benefits to block absmax formats for iid data, and where those benefits come from.
 Unless noted, all experiments in this section use \texttt{bfloat16} block scale and symmetric codepoint distributions.
 We report $R$, the ratio of RMS error to parameter RMS and often plot $R \cdot 2^b$ to make diagonal error/bits trade-off lines horizontal.
 See \cref{app:analysis_details} for further details.

-\minisubpara{Preliminaries} To validate the cube root rule, we test a generalised quantiser with pdf exponent $\alpha$, where $\alpha=\frac{1}{3}$ matches the cube root rule in \cref{fig:analysis_power_sweep} and $\alpha=1$ is quantile quantisation, finding that the cube root setting indeed performs best and similarly to Lloyd-Max.
+\minisubpara{Preliminaries} To validate the cube root rule, we test a generalised quantiser with pdf exponent $\alpha$ in \cref{fig:analysis_power_sweep}, finding that the cube root setting ($\alpha\!=\!\frac{1}{3}$) performs best and similarly to Lloyd-Max, outperforming quantile quantisation ($\alpha\!=\!1$).
 For block scaled formats, we must choose an appropriate block size.
-Smaller blocks have lower error from a tighter block range but incur greater space overhead from storing the block scale.
-For a fair comparison, smaller blocks must use a narrower element bit width.
-See \cref{fig:analysis_block_size}, showing that $B=128$ is a good choice for these distributions.
+Smaller blocks have lower error from a tighter block range but incur greater space overhead from storing the block scale. \Cref{fig:analysis_block_size} shows that $B=128$ is a good choice for these distributions.
 The figure also validates our default choice of \texttt{bfloat16} over \texttt{E8M0}.

 \minipara{Block formats exploit variable-length encoding.} Our main result is the tradeoff between error and bit width for various scaling strategies with optimal quantisers, \cref{fig:analysis_error_vs_bits}.
-We were surprised to find that block absmax formats can outperform tensor RMS formats using optimal element quantisers, even for iid simulated data.
-An explanation is suggested when we add lossless compression, which uses a variable number of bits to encode each value.
-With compression, the advantage of block formats disappears and tensor RMS scaling performs best.
+We were surprised to find that block absmax formats can outperform tensor RMS formats that use optimal element quantisers, even for iid simulated data.
+However when adding compression, using a variable number of bits to encode each value, the advantage of block formats disappears and tensor RMS scaling performs best.
 This suggests a perspective on the benefit of block absmax formats --- instead of viewing them as a way to avoid clipping, we can view them as a variable-length code, using additional (scale) bits to encode the block maximum.
 Since they outperform optimal fixed-length codes, they must somehow exploit variable-length coding.
-While the exact mechanism isn't clear, we provide a rough illustration of the effective code length in \cref{fig:ma_element_bit_histogram}.
+While the exact mechanism isn't clear, we provide an illustrative depiction of the effective code length in \cref{fig:ma_element_bit_histogram}.

 \minisubpara{Additional observations} We compare standard formats against optimal block element formats in \cref{fig:analysis_other_formats}.
 Here we see that NF4 \citep{qlora23} is not optimal for RMS error across different block sizes, and that \texttt{E2M1} is consistently better than \texttt{INT4} and \texttt{E3M0}.
 For floating-point formats, \cref{fig:analysis_element_exponent_bits} shows that the optimal number of exponent bits generally doesn't change as the total bit allocation grows.
 This is expected, since exponent bits govern the shape of the quantisation density function while mantissa bits govern the resolution, and the optimal shape should remain fixed. \Cref{fig:analysis_scale_mantissa_bits_t} shows the benefit of using $4$-$10$ scale mantissa bits over \texttt{E8M0}.
 In \cref{fig:analysis_practical_compression}, we see that an elementwise Huffman code approaches the theoretical compression performance.